smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-foundation.md

 Whenever a view controller's view should become visible on the head unit the view controller will be notified that the view will appear.
 Reasons to appear on the head unit are:
 1. The app launched and became (in)active (entered HMI_LIMITED or HMI_FULL).
 The root view controller will appear.
 2. The app has pushed a second view controller to the stack.
-The second view controller's view will appear after the first view controller's view will disapper.
+The second view controller's view will appear after the first view controller's view will disappear.
 3. The top view controller was removed from the stack.
 The underlying view controller's view will appear after the top view controller's view will disappear.

 The app developer can override this method in order to manipulate view elements before they are presented on the head unit.